Winter is fast approaching, so I thought I’d make a list of

 Living in a tropical country (the Philippines), we never had to use these items.
 But when I went to Japan and other countries where winter is observed, I must say that this has been an important part of my daily life.
 It keeps me warm inside.

-Another variant of gloves is the one that has a fleece lining.
+Another variant of winter gloves is the one that has a fleece lining.
 Not only do they keep hands warm, they are also soft to the touch – a perfect complement to your winter wear clothing!

 Best Winter Brand